Beanibazar Upazila: Geography

+Beanibazar is located at 24.8250°N 92.1625°E. It has a total area of 253.24 km2.
+It is bordered by Golapganj Upazila to the west, Kanaighat Upazila to the north, Zakiganj Upazila and the Indian state of Assam to the east, and Barlekha Upazila to the south.

 Sheola Sutarkandi International Border Crossing

 Sheola-Sutarkandi International Border Crossing on Bangladesh–India border on Karimganj-Beanibazar route is in Karimganj district of the Indian state of Assam.
 Famous for having an International trade centre, Sutarkandi is an international border of India and Bangladesh.
 Through this space, export of fruits, silicon and coal is done.
 The place is situated in the district of Karimganj, Assam.
 It is located 14 km away from Karimganj and contains principal custom check post for the trade flow.
 Two national highway runs through Sutarkandi that is National Highway 151 (old) and National Highway 7 (new) which is 45 km from the border of Sylhet town of Bangladesh.

 Demographics

-According to the 2011 Bangladesh census, Beanibazar Upazila had 42,119 households and a population of 253,616, 16.6% of whom lived in urban areas.
-11.3% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 59.7%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Beanibazar Upazila had 42,119 households and a population of 253,616.
+63,055 (24.86%) were under 10 years of age.
+Beanibazar had a literacy rate (age 7 and over) of 59.69%, compared to the national average of 51.8%, and a sex ratio of 1046 females per 1000 males.
+42,030 (16.57%) lived in urban areas.